 Q: Who makes up the curation panel?

 A: All of our venues will be offered the chance to take part in curating the festival.
-They will be complemented by independent arts industry professionals, as well as Guy Wah from ZLS Theatre and Sarah Johnson and JD Henshaw from Sweet Venues.
+They will be complemented by Guy Wah from ZLS Creative, and Sarah Johnson and JD Henshaw from Sweet Venues.

 Q: What happens if I don’t get my preferred venue?

 A: You will be allocated an alternative venue.

 Q: I have an ongoing relationship with a venue.
 Can I organise directly with them before submitting my application?

 A: Of course, assuming the venue is participating in the festival.
 Just make sure you let us know that you’ve done so on your application form.